-The recommended method of connecting an external clock is given in Figure 3-4.
+The recommended method of connecting an external clock is illustrated in Figure 3-4.
 The external clock source is connected to XTAL and the EXTAL pin is grounded.
-When using an external clock source, set the OCCS_COHL bit high as well.
+Set OCCS_COHL bit high when using an external clock source as well.